NIHON NOHYAKU CO., LTD.

 DBJ Certification Programs

-The FTSE Blossom Japan Sector Relative Index was created by FTSE Russell, a global index provider, and reflects the relative performance of Japanese companies with superior environmental, social and governance (ESG) performance in their respective sectors.
+Constructed by FTSE Russell, this index reflects the performance of Japanese companies with relatively superior environmental, social, and governance (ESG) practices within each sector.

 FTSE Blossom Logo